SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 which are implemented as classes, not structures.
-``NSArray`` and ``NSDictionary`` instances are always assigned and passed around as a reference to an existing instance, rather than making a copy.
+``NSArray`` and ``NSDictionary`` instances are always assigned and passed around as a reference to an existing instance, rather than as a copy.

 .. note::